NirmalNaveen20/royal-lands/README.md

     Navigate to the root directory of the project in your terminal.
     Run npm install to install the dependencies.
     Create a .env file in the root directory and add your MongoDB database URL.
-    Run npm start to start the server and client.
+    Run npm start to start the server and client

 Features